Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems

 In this paper, we introduced the IRG framework for variants of the MT-TSP, as well as two parallel algorithms in this framework: IRG-PGLNS and PCG.
-We proved our algorithms' probabilistic completeness and asymptotic optimality, and we demonstrated their ability to quickly find high-quality solutions compared to a baseline and two ablations.
-One direction for future work is to apply IRG to variants of the MT-TSP with obstacles \cite{bhat2024AComplete,bhat2025complete}.
-When obstacles are present, evaluating the edge costs in IRG's sample point graphs will become even more of a bottleneck, motivating the use of lazy edge evaluation methods \cite{mandalika2019generalized} and methods of reusing computation effort between evaluations of different edges' costs \cite{shaoul2024accelerating}.
+We proved our algorithms' asymptotic optimality and demonstrated their advantages over a baseline and two ablations in numerical experiments and physical robot experiments.
+One direction for future work is to incorporate informed sampling methods, such as \cite{faigl2017solution}, into IRG, to accelerate convergence toward optimal solutions.
+Another direction, as we mention in Section \ref{sec:theoretical_analysis}, is to prove stronger finite-time performance guarantees for IRG.

 {\appendices